prettier/prettier/docs/cli.md

 Prettier CLI will ignore files located in `node_modules` directory.
 To opt out from this behavior use `--with-node-modules` flag.

 To escape special characters in globs, one of the two escaping syntaxes can be used: `prettier "\[my-dir]/*.js"` or `prettier "[[]my-dir]/*.js"`.
-Both match all JS files in a directory named `[my-dir]`, however the latter syntax is preferable as the former doesn't work on Windows, where backslashes are treated as path separators.
+Both match all JS files in a directory named `[my-dir]`, however the latter syntax is preferable as the former doesn’t work on Windows, where backslashes are treated as path separators.

 ## `--check`